Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Obstacle Sensing Methods

 As illustrated in Fig. \ref{scenery outside the windows}, when taking train, the trees near the window seem to move faster than the mountains far away.
 One of the motion parallax methods is to take advantage of the optical flow \cite{M_S_UC_OF}. \cite{M_S_UC_5} applied Gunnar-Farneback method to estimate the optical flow between two consecutive image frames.
 If the magnitude of the optical flow vector is smaller than a threshold, there are no obstacles in front of UAV.
 Meanwhile, utilizing the state of UAV's quadrotor, the misjudgment caused by camera movement can be eliminated and the detection accuracy is improved.
 However, the disadvantage of motion parallax methods is that the processing time is long because multiple images of different times need to be processed.

-Generally, the accuracy of monocular vision method is low, which is difficult to overcome by algorithms.
-As illustrated in Fig. \ref{The disadvantage of the monocular vision}, the volume and distance of the objects with the same area in two-dimensional (2D) image of monocular vision system may be different.
+Generally, the accuracy of monocular vision method is low, which is difficult to be overcome by algorithms.
+As illustrated in Fig. \ref{The disadvantage of the monocular vision}, the volume and distance of the objects with the same area in two-dimensional (2-D) image of monocular vision system may be different.
 Thus, monocular vision systems are difficult to provide accurate information about distance and volume of the obstacle for collision avoidance.
 Therefore, there are more and more literatures on stereo vision system.
 The stereo vision system applies multiple cameras to get pictures from different angles, where the system with two cameras is called binocular vision system.
 With the assistance of the pictures from two cameras, the size and location of obstacles can be estimated.

 \cite{M_S_UC_20} designed a binocular vision system in a small UAV.
-With distortion correction and binocular calibration of the pictures from two cameras, block matching algorithm is applied to obtain the disparity map, which reveals the three-dimensional (3D) depth information of target.
+With distortion correction and binocular calibration of the pictures from two cameras, block matching algorithm is applied to obtain the disparity map, which reveals the 3-D depth information of target.
 The target was then identified from the disparity map.

-In \cite{M_S_UC_3}, the UAV with binocular vision system is applied in the power lines inspection scenario.
-They calculated the parallax value matrix through left and right images from two cameras and used the matrix along with camera parameters to obtain relative 3D coordinates of targets.
+In \cite{M_S_UC_3}, the UAV with binocular vision system was applied in the power lines inspection scenario.
+They calculated the parallax value matrix through left and right images from two cameras and used the matrix along with camera parameters to obtain relative 3-D coordinates of targets.

 Besides the binocular vision system, multiple cameras are installed in UAV to improve the accuracy of obstacle detection.
-Skydio UAV \cite{M_S_UC_7} installs six 4K cameras to construct a 3D map of surrounding environment including trees, people, buildings, etc. Pictures from multiple angles enable UAVs to accurately obtain the location and distance of obstacles in all directions.
+Skydio UAV \cite{M_S_UC_7} installs six 4K cameras to construct a 3-D map of surrounding environment including trees, people, buildings, {and so on}.
+Pictures from multiple angles enable UAVs to accurately obtain the location and distance of obstacles in all directions.